owid/owid-datasets/datasets/CO2 mitigation curves for 1.5C (Andrews & GCP, 2019)/README.md

 # CO2 mitigation curves for 1.5C (Andrews & GCP, 2019)

-Data marks the range of CO2 mitigation curves for a range of 'peak scenarios': scenarios are based on the necessary annual emission curves necessary if emissions were to peak in a given year.
+Data marks the range of CO2 mitigation curves for a range of 'peak scenarios': scenarios are based on the necessary annual emission curves necessary if emissions mitigation was to start (soon peaking then falling) in a given year.

-For example, 'Peak in 2010' marks the necessary future emissions pathway to have a >66% chance of keeping global average temperatures below 1.5C warming if global CO2 emissions had peaked in 2010.
+For example, 'Start in 2010' marks the necessary future emissions pathway to have a >66% chance of keeping global average temperatures below 1.5C warming if global CO2 emissions mitigation had started in 2010, very quickly peaking then falling.

 Data is sourced from Robbie Andrew, and available for download here: http://folk.uio.no/roberan/t/global_mitigation_curves.shtml